MohamadAli20/ollopa-it-ai-clipart-generator/README.md

 # AIClipartGenerator
-#Install virtual environment using PIP
+# Install virtual environment using PIP
-Virtual environment is a tool that creates an isolated Python environment. virtualenv creates a folder that contains all the necessary executables to use the packages that a Python project would need.
+Virtual environment is a tool that creates an isolated Python environment. virtualenv creates a folder that contains all the necessary executables to use the packages that a Python project would need. \n
 In command prompt, type: pip install virtualenv

 # Install flask using pip install flask